SuperCMMS/Open-Source-CMMS/README.md

-# CMMS
-## The free and open source CMMS.
+# SuperCMMS - The free and open source CMMS.

-This codebase is the free and open source version of SuperCMMS (https://supercmms.com)
+This repository is the codebase for SuperCMMS (https://supercmms.com) - a free and open source Computerized Maintenance Management System (CMMS).
+This repository is work in progress.
+Star it to receive updates on progress.

-Contains the following modules.
+### Contains the following modules.